• Skip to primary navigation

 Gathered ingredients for making our recipe for pumpkin pancakes

-How to make Healthy Pumpkin Pancakes
+How to Make Healthy Pumpkin Pancakes

 First, prepare your buttermilk.
 Measure out your milk of choice and add to a medium bowl.
 Add vinegar.
 Mix and let it rest for 5 minutes.